Thompson's Station, Tennessee

 Thompson's Station is a town in Williamson County, Tennessee.
 The population has grown from 2,194 at the 2010 Census to 7,485 in the 2020 Census.
-Several locations in Thompson's Station listed on the U.S. National Register of Historic Places include the Jacob Critz House and the Thomas L. Critz House, Thompson's Station Bank, John Neely House, James P. Johnson House, Homestead Manor and James Giddens House.
+Locations in Thompson's Station listed on the U.S. National Register of Historic Places include the Jacob Critz House and the Thomas L. Critz House, Thompson's Station Bank, John Neely House, James P. Johnson House, Homestead Manor and James Giddens House.

 History

 The first settlers arrived in what is now Thompson's Station in the late 18th century.
 The community was originally known as "White House," but changed its name to "Littlebury" in 1836.
 After the arrival of the railroad in 1855, Dr. Elijah Thompson donated land for a town and train station, and the community was renamed for him.

 On March 5, 1863, during the Civil War, the Battle of Thompson's Station was fought, with Confederate forces led by General Earl Van Dorn defeating Union forces under Colonel John Coburn.